No-Prep vs Minimal-Prep Veneers: What's Best?

 Are no-prep veneers real?

 Yes, no-prep veneers exist — but the term is used inconsistently online.
-Sometimes it refers to very minimal-prep porcelain cases, and sometimes to composite bonding or removable veneer-style covers.
-True no-prep porcelain veneers are placed without any enamel removal, but they are only suitable for a narrow range of cases such as small or worn teeth.
+Sometimes it refers to very minimal-prep porcelain cases, sometimes to composite bonding, and sometimes to removable clip-on covers.
+True no-prep porcelain veneers are placed without any enamel removal, but they are only clinically suitable for a narrow range of cases such as small, worn, or recessed teeth.

 Can you get veneers without shaving your teeth?